luispengler/me/content/blog/practice-understanding-gans.md

 The Generator's goal is to create images that will fool the Discriminator by the latter saying the image has a high probability of being real.

-In the training process, we only update the weights and biases of one of the models.
+In the training process, we only update the weights of one of the models.
 If we are training the Discriminator, we will not touch on the settings of our Generator network.
 The same is valid for the Generator.
 In more details that's the training process:

 The Discriminator takes examples of images from a real dataset (X), and from a fake dataset (X*) that we are generating.
-Then it computes how much it has mistaken the classifications and updates its weights and biases to minimize what we call loss.
+Then it computes how much it has mistaken the classifications and updates its weights to minimize what we call loss.
 Here, the Generator remains still.

 The Generator takes input from a random noise source (z), and it produces a fake image as output (X*).
-Then it computes how much the Discriminator has mistaken the classification of the fake images, and updates its weights and biases to maximize the loss.
+Then it computes how much the Discriminator has mistaken the classification of the fake images, and updates its weights to maximize the loss.
 Here, the Discriminator remains still.

 ![MNIST Dataset](https://github.com/luispengler/me/blob/main/static/blog/practice-understanding-gans/gan-layout.png?raw=true)
 Above you can see the GAN structure we will be creating, which is the summary of what I just described.
 It is a very general GAN model, but it will be sufficient for generating an understanding of this kind of machine learning framework.